nashsclay/Flexinodes/README.md

 > chmod +x flexinodes_mn_setup.sh<br />
 > ./flexinodes_mn_setup.sh<br />

+You will need to copy and paste your masternode private key into putty when it asks.
+Then press Enter, when this is done, go back to your wallet, unlock your wallet in Settings.
+Once unlocked, start your masternode.
+Go to the Masternode tab, and try to start it, if it fails, try the command below in the NOTE.
+Once started go back to your VPS. type in
+> flexinodes-cli masternode status<br />

+If it says, Masternode Successfully Started then congrats you are done!

 NOTE: If you have troublestarting your masternode in the wallet itself (not on the VPS) run this command in the debug console.
 > masternode start-missing (passphrase)

 ### Other Commands and Informaiton
 This information will be very useful once your MN is setup and ready.